 Cellphones are a huge part of our lives, from the moment we wake up to the time we fall asleep.
 The average adult spends approximately three hours every day on their cellphone – that’s the equivalent of a month and a half of 24/7 cellphone usage in just one year.
 Unfortunately, our addiction to cellphones means that distracted driving is incredibly pervasive – and deadly – on U.S. roads.

-Research indicates that people can form a lifelong habit by doing the same activity every day for as little as a month.
-This April, for Distracted Driving Awareness Month, GHSA and GM are encouraging all drivers to take a break from their phone whenever they get behind the wheel, with the goal of forming a lifelong safety habit.
+Research indicates that it takes as little as 30 days of doing the same thing every day to make it routine.
+In April 2023, for Distracted Driving Awareness Month, GHSA and GM encouraged all drivers to take a break from their phone whenever they get behind the wheel, with the goal of forming a lifelong safety habit.
 Stowing your phone means safer roads for not only yourself, but everyone you share the road with – other drivers, passengers, pedestrians, bicyclists and scooter riders.

 Distracted Driving Grants

 GM supported the publication of an action-oriented, recommendation-rich report that takes a new look at distracted driving.
 The report, Directing Drivers' Attention: A State Highway Safety Office Roadmap for Combating Distracted Driving, includes a summary of the current distracted driving challenges; what the latest research tells us about risks, prevalence, public opinion and policy; the efficacy of distracted driving countermeasures; and what states and other highway safety entities are doing to address this problem.

 In October 2022, GHSA and GM announced a grant program to provide a total of $210,000 to seven SHSOs to combat distracted driving.
 Each state will receive $30,000 to implement recommended actions outlined in the distracted driving report.
 Learn more about these grants and how each state will use them by reading our news release covering the grants.

 - The Colorado Department of Transportation Highway Safety Office is partnering with distracted driving crash survivors to launch a video contest among high school students, focusing on the counties in the state where more than half of traffic fatalities involve distracted drivers.